-My husband loves this.
-It’s been a staple in our house for more than 6 years now, in all these years we’ve never been out of it.
-I bought a huge bowl especially for it so I don’t have to make it every week, this way I only have to mix it again like every 6 weeks or so.
+My husband loves this Homemade Muesli Mix.
+It has been a staple in our house for almost 10 years now, in all these years we’ve never been out of it.
+I bought a large bowl especially for it, so I don’t have to make it every week, this way I only have to mix it again like every 3 weeks or so.
 I think my husband eats it every day, if he doesn’t manage to eat it at breakfast, than he just takes a jar full of it at work or eats it at 10 o’clock in the evening while watching TV.

-It is incredibly versatile, this Homemade Muesli Mix recipe should only be an idea, you can change it according to your taste.
-I always use dates because my husband likes his muesli to be a bit sweet and raisins because they’re inexpensive and I always loved them.
-Sometimes, for a change, I add some dried apricots or figs. And I especially like dried cranberries in it.
+When it comes to the dried fruit, I always take dates because my husband likes them so much and raisins because they’re inexpensive and I’ve always loved them.
+Sometimes, for a change, I add some dried apricots, figs or some cocoa nibs.
+And I especially like dried cranberries in it.

-You can also vary the seeds you use or you can just take all sorts of nuts instead or a mixture of seeds and nuts.
-I normally use flax seeds, sunflower seeds and sesame, but I also made it with chopped almonds, walnuts, hazelnuts, pumpkin seeds.
+You can also vary the seeds you use or you can use all sorts of nuts instead or a mixture of seeds and nuts.
+I normally use flaxseed, sunflower and sesame seeds, but I also made it with chopped almonds, walnuts, hazelnuts or pumpkin seeds.
 Adding some chia seeds is also a good idea.

 - 250 g/ about 3 cups rolled oats